-As we get bigger, we're getting more inbound demand from larger organisations which have a very different buying process from our smaller customers.
-If we want to reach our ambitious revenue goals we'll need to get good at selling to this segment of customer.
+As we get bigger, we're getting more inbound demand from larger organizations which have a very different buying process from our smaller customers.
+If we want to reach our ambitious revenue goals, we'll need to get good at selling to this segment of customer.
 However, we need to do this without compromising our focus on building a great product for our ICP.

-To avoid us going down the wrong path with deals like this, we have 4 simple principles for dealing with these larger deals.
+To prevent us going down the wrong path with deals like these, we follow 4 simple principles:

 - We don't contract deliverables.
 Otherwise a single customer could have too much of an impact on team morale and priorities.